 A Guide to English Language Schools

 With so many English schools offering courses, it can be difficult to decide which one to choose.
 While there are many factors to consider, ICOS has provided some key points to take into account when choosing an English school.

 Choosing an English Language School

-Do your research and choose a school with a good reputation.
+You should research different schools.
 Look at the comments on Facebook and Google Reviews to see what are people saying.
 Look at the school's website to find out more information about the teachers, the classrooms and the extra curricular activities.

 Find out what Learner Protection the school has.
 This will protect you if the school closes down.